thezhe/cics/README.md

 # cics

-Use containers as CLIs in under 200 lines of POSIX shell code
+Use containers as CLIs in under 200 lines of POSIX shell

 ## Versioning